-I had several question come up after the original video was published, that I thought were good ones that also correspond with the video footage I had that didn’t make the original cut.
-So here is a little more information on how I stained and finished the stone, Stained and finished the Mahogany, and built the bent lamination form.
+I had several questions come up after the original video was published, that I thought were good ones that also correspond with the video footage I had that didn’t make the original cut.
+So here is a little more information on how I stained and finished the stone, Stained and finished the mahogany, and built the bent lamination form.

 Affiliate Links to some of the Products I used:

 TransTint dye: https://amzn.to/2St0BLi

 Staining Stone, wood, and Bent lamination – Behind the scenes of the stone bench build

 7 or 8 months ago I built this bench with a stone as one of the legs, if you haven’t watch that video, I would recommend watching it first, so this video makes more sense.